-The property also consists of 55 other sites related to the use of the road, such as bridges, former haciendas, historic centers/towns, a cemetery, former convents, a mountain range, stretches of road, a mine, chapels/temples and caves within a 1,400 km (870 mi) stretch of the road between Mexico City and the Town of Valle de Allende.
+The World Heritage property also consists of 55 other sites related to the use of the road, such as bridges, former haciendas, historic centers/towns, a cemetery, former convents, a mountain range, stretches of road, a mine, chapels/temples and caves within a 1,400 km (870 mi) stretch of the road between Mexico City and the Town of Valle de Allende.

 The outcome of this highly profitable process was the development of mines and the construction of the road and bridges, as well as the establishment of multi-ethnic towns with elaborate buildings that reflect a fusion of Spanish and local decoration.

 An agricultural revolution in the countryside centered on large hacienda estates with churches and the movement of peoples up and down the road, facilitated to a great degree initially by settlements of muleteers, all of which led to the development of a distinctive culture along the route.

-The impact of the road was enormous in terms of social tensions as well as, ultimately, social integration between the many people that came to be involved in the economic development.
+The impact of the Camino Real was enormous in terms of social tensions as well as, ultimately, social integration between the many people that came to be involved in the economic development.
 The structures in the property together reflect some aspects of this interchange of ideas and people along the southern stretch of the road.